 Tufts Gordon Institute offers four application rounds.
-Applicants will hear back from the admissions committee within one month from the application deadline.
+Applicants will generally hear back from the admissions committee within 4-6 weeks from the application deadline.
 Please contact our admissions staff if you have questions regarding the status of your application.

 The 2018-19 Application deadlines are as follows: